Compare private hire cover with Utility Saving Expert

-It's not a legal requirement for minicab drivers to take out public liability insurance.
+It's not a legal requirement for taxi drivers to take out public liability insurance.
 Generally, it's not a requirement from taxi firms or ride-hailing apps either.
 However, for many private hire drivers, taking out public liability insurance provides extra peace of mind by covering worst-case scenarios such as legal costs, accidental injuries to passengers, or damage to their belongings.

 Although you could be legally driving a vehicle from the age of 17, many local authorities and insurance policies enforce minimum age restrictions of 21 or sometimes 25 for cab driving.
-Those under these age limits may not be able to get minicab licenses or insurance cover, so it's a good idea to wait until you are over 25 and with more years of experience behind the wheel before you start minicab driving, or look into specialist insurers.
+Those under these age limits may not be able to get taxi licenses or insurance cover, so it's a good idea to wait until you are over 25 and with more years of experience behind the wheel before you start taxi driving, or look into specialist insurers.